rjsalvadorr/rise-of-the-raps/readme.md

 ---

+- Kyle Lowry plays in the All-Star Game for the first time.
+- The Raptors win the Atlantic Division for the third time.
 - The Raptors return to the playoffs again, and are swept by the Wizards in the first round.
+- Lou Williams is named Sixth Man of the Year.

 </MainText>